darkwhispering/EP-Hashimage/readme.txt

 * instagram
 * yfrog

 URL's are being curled and cached using the Wordpress Transients API.
+All content is loaded asynchronously, to have minimal impact on your sites loading time.
+It also refresh the feed asynchronously after the set cache time in the settings page.
+Default 20 minuter.

 The plugin, when enabled, exposes a template, shortcode, widget and a settings page.